KvngTozin/Car-sales-analysis/README.md

 ## 🛠 Tools and Technologies
 This project utilizes a combination of data transformation and visualization tools to deliver clear and actionable insights:

-- **SQL**: Used to query, aggregate, and structure the sales data for deeper analysis.
+- **SQL(SQL Server Management Studio)**: Used to query, aggregate, and structure the sales data for deeper analysis.
 - **Excel**: Applied for data cleaning, preprocessing, and exploratory calculations.
 - **Tableau**: Built interactive dashboards showcasing KPIs, best-selling cars, top customers, and geographic sales performance.